SwapnilAryan97/kubernetes-commands/README.md

 # Kubernetes Setup with Minikube and Kubectl

-This guide outlines the steps to set up a Kubernetes cluster using **Minikube** and **Kubectl**.
-It covers the basic layers of Kubernetes abstraction, essential commands, and CLI usage.
+This guide outlines the steps to set up a Kubernetes cluster using **Minikube** and **Kubectl**, covering the basic layers of Kubernetes abstraction, essential commands, and CLI usage.

+---

 ## Layers of Abstraction in Kubernetes

-The following are the layers of abstraction in Kubernetes, ordered from the highest to the lowest level:
+Kubernetes provides various layers of abstraction to manage containerized applications, arranged from highest to lowest level:

-- **Deployment**: Manages replicasets and ensures the desired number of pods are running.
+- **Deployment**: Manages replica sets and ensures the desired number of pods are running.
-- **ReplicaSet**: Maintains a stable set of replica pods running at all times.
+- **ReplicaSet**: Maintains a stable set of pod replicas at all times.
-- **Pods**: The smallest deployable units in Kubernetes, containing one or more containers.
+- **Pods**: The smallest deployable units in Kubernetes, consisting of one or more containers.
-- **Containers**: Lightweight, encapsulated environments to run applications.
+- **Containers**: Lightweight, encapsulated environments for running applications.

+---

 ## Prerequisites